Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex)

 Other Side Effects

-The amount of medication that is absorbed into your blood is limited with topical use, but some people have a deficiency of the enzyme (DPD) needed to break down 5-FU.
+The amount of medication that is absorbed into your blood is limited with topical use, but some people have a deficiency of the enzyme DPD which is needed to break down 5-FU.
 These patients can develop serious toxicity.
-If you experience diarrhea or sores in your mouth, report this to your healthcare provider right away.
+If you experience diarrhea, stomach pain, fever, chills, vomiting, or sores in your mouth, report this to your healthcare provider right away or if you have a known or family history of DPD deficiency.